 - multiple pancreas tumours.

 O’Brien Criminal and Civil Solicitors successfully demonstrated, both to police and to the courts, that BG’s extensive health issues had a substantial negative effect on his life.
 However, BH was and continued to be a good and productive citizen.

 BG pleaded guilty for supply and possession of a prohibited drug.
-O’Brien Criminal and Civil Solicitors acted for BG and the charge of supply was withdrawn by police after successful representation.
+O’Brien Criminal and Civil Solicitors acted for BG and the police withdrew the charge of supply after successful representation.
 The charge for possession carries a maximum penalty of 2 years with and/or a fine of $2000.
-However, the Court considered relevant factors of BG including his character, antecedents, age, health, mental condition, and extenuating circumstances in which the offence was committed.
-We were able to successfully achieve an 18-month conditional release order without conviction.
+However, the Court considered relevant factors of BG including his character, antecedents, age, health, mental condition, and extenuating circumstances in which he committed the offence.
+We were able to successfully achieve an 18-month conditional release order without conviction under Section 10.

 If you are facing drug charges, contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the drug defence lawyers in our Sydney office.